 - Healthy Minds

-Psychology is a 20-credit subject at Stage 2 and can be used in calculating a student’s ATAR.
-Assessment has three components:
+Psychology is a 20-credit subject in Stage 2 and can be used in calculating a student’s ATAR.
+The assessment has three components:

 - Investigations (30%)

 • Ethics Enquiry Forum

 • Persuasion Task